Living in NYC

 This walk into midtown is full of surprises.
 I’d just passed a homeless man in a wheelchair when he leaps up and says “WELCOME TO AMERICA!”
 I’m alarmed, mostly at how spryly he just jumped from his wheelchair.
 I’m also pleasantly amused.
 I feel like this is New York’s way of saying “Welcome.
 Can you dig it?”

 I’ve been taking dance classes at one of NYC’s iconic studios.
 I’m three stories up on the Upper West Side waiting to enter the studio for my theatre jazz class.
 While I’m sitting there I’m listening to two girls talk about how one had 3 peanuts for breakfast.
 Meanwhile “Fame” is blasting loudly from another studio.
 An old guy in ballet tights and a terry cloth headband is mumbling “5,6,7,8” over and over again.
 New York’s dance scene is fulfilling so many stereotypes right now and I’m finding it oddly amusing, like a plotless movie from the 80’s.

 I’m on my way through midtown when I get a message on my phone from an old friend.
-I tell her how clean I’ve make my apartment and all the mouse poop I cleared from behind my dresser.
-I say it like I’m a badass recounting their most recent mud run.
-She then reminds me, in an all-too-nonchallant way, of the airborne diseases that can be contracted from rodent fecal matter.
+I tell him how clean I’ve made my apartment and all the mouse poop I cleared from behind my dresser.
+He then reminds me, in an all-too-nonchalant way, of the airborne diseases that can be contracted from rodent fecal matter.
 Now, of course, I’m terrified.